-This healthy hummus recipe pairs well with a lot of main courses and as mentioned, it makes for a fantastic second side dish if you’re preparing a feast for your next dinner party.
+This healthy hummus recipe pairs well with a lot of main courses, and as mentioned, it makes for a fantastic second side dish if you’re preparing a feast for your next dinner party.

-More Easy Salad Recipes:
+More Easy Salad Recipes

 Salad of Dutch Carrots, Hummus and Soft-Boiled Eggs